National Festival and Tournament

 Tickets to two shows at the National Arts Centre

-Festival Pass – $200/student
+Festival Pass – $250/student

-Six workshops, each two hours in length, with an experienced CIG trainer
+Up to eight workshops, each two hours in length, with an experienced CIG trainer

 Tickets to all National Tournament shows at the National Arts Centre